 Should I buy an extended warranty for my microwave?

 Generally, for a standard countertop microwave, I don’t recommend it.
 The cost of the warranty is often a significant percentage of the unit’s price, and these appliances are fairly reliable.
-For expensive, feature-rich over-the-range or built-in models, it might be worth considering for peace of mind.
+For expensive, feature-rich over-the-range or built-in models, it might be for peace of mind.

 What is the most important feature to look for in a new microwave?